mdanswan/JIT-Utilities/README.md

 # JIT-Utilities
-Literally just a wrapper around G++ / Python, with an embedded browser ;)
+Literally just a GUI wrapper around G++ / Python, with an embedded browser ;)